Kickstart Your Little One’s College Savings

 Is your kid attending college a significant value you have?
 Is funding your kid’s college important to you?
 As an aside, you know, it’s not a sin to let your kids pay for some or all of college.
 That being said, this is a strong value that clients frequently have, so why not jump-start your goal to fully fund college?
 The Illinois First Steps Program is meant to do that.
 While it’s not going to get you far, it’s an incentive to get you going.
 More on the program in a minute.

-So, off my soap box now, and on to giving you the low down about this program.
+So, off my soapbox now, and on to giving you the lowdown about this program.
 Illinois First Step is a program that went into effect on January 1, 2023, for all those born or adopted after that date who live in Illinois.
 It provides a one-time kick-start $50 contribution from the state of Illinois to a 529 College Savings Plan.
 This certainly won’t get the college funding job done on its own.
 Invested over 18 years, that $50 will produce a whopping $300 with a 10% return.
 But let’s not look a gift horse in the mouth.
 It’s just a little kick to get you going.
-If you add just $100/mo. for that same time period, you’d have $60,000 by the time your student reaches 18!
+If you consistently contribute $100 per month over the same 18-year period, your student could have $60,000 saved by the time they turn 18.
 For us, we’ve decided our family is going to fund up to $40,000 for each of our kids, so we’d have eclipsed that mark if we had started earlier.
 Now, we’re having to put a larger chunk towards education savings to reach our goal.
 I guess the lesson there is that it’s never too late to start.

 Here’s how you can take advantage of the program.
 First, open a Bright Start account if you want to DIY it, or get with us to set up an advisor-managed version called Bright Directions.
 The investment options are the same either way, and they are both Illinois’ version of the 529, which is one prerequisite to getting the seed money into the account.
 During the enrollment process, you’ll submit a claim for the cash, and within 60 – 90 days, the funds will be in the account, ready to invest.
 One little twist is that you have to act before their 10th birthday.
 That’s it?
 Yep, that’s it.